This article has been fact checked by an experienced birth injury attorney. Sources of information for the article are listed at the bottom.

 Consequences of Infant Brain Damage

-For many infants that suffer some degree of brain damage during labor and delivery, the results will be mild.
-Many will even recover completely.
+For many infants that suffer some degree of brain damage during labor and delivery, the symptoms and complications are mild.
+Many babies with mild brain damage during childbirth will recover completely.

 This lifelong condition can cause a variety of symptoms, including spastic muscle movements, difficulty walking, cognitive impairments, hearing and vision impairments, and even paralysis of parts of the body.

-Even for those children whose brain damage does not lead to cerebral palsy, the consequences of this kind of injury can cause lifelong problems.
-A brain-damaged baby may have developmental delays, learning disabilities, physical disabilities, behavioral issues, cognitive deficits, and other issues that may require permanent treatment and care.
+Even for those children whose brain damage does not lead to cerebral palsy, the consequences of this kind of injury can cause other disabilities:

-What an Infant Brain Damage Settlement Can Provide
+How an Infant Brain Damage Settlement Can Help

-A parent facing the prospect of raising a brain-damaged child is in a difficult situation.
-There will likely be medical procedures, ongoing therapies, adaptive equipment, medications, caregivers, and individual education interventions.
+Parents of a child with brain damage and resulting complications face numerous challenges and costs.
+The child will likely need medical procedures, ongoing therapies, adaptive equipment, medications, caregivers, and individual education interventions.

-What an infant brain damage settlement can provide is the money you need to provide all this care for your child.
+An infant brain damage settlement can provide the money a parent needs to provide their child with treatment and care.
 The ongoing complications of brain damage are expensive.

-A settlement can also possibly also offer compensation for lost wages if you can’t go back to work, as well as compensation for pain and suffering and emotional trauma.
-Keep in mind, however, that punitive damages will depend on your state’s laws.
+A settlement may also offer compensation for lost wages if you can’t go back to work, as well as compensation for pain and suffering and emotional trauma.
+However, remember that the total amount of damages will depend on your state’s laws.

-How to Get Infant Brain Damage Settlement Money
+How to Get an Infant Brain Damage Settlement

-This lawyer will have the expertise required to file the lawsuit, investigate the circumstances of your child’s injury, build a strong case against the person or institution responsible, and represent your best interests in settlement agreements or in front of a jury if the suit goes to court.
+- Represent your best interests in settlement agreements or in front of a jury if the suit goes to court

 To get the infant brain damage settlement that will provide for a better future for your child, you need a lawyer to help make your case against the responsible parties.